KonstDevelop/Curio_iOS_SDK/README.md

 ```
 ### Get Notification History

 You can get notification history of push notifications which have been sent to device.
+This is not available for tvOS.

 ```
     [[CurioSDK shared] getNotificationHistoryWithPageStart:0 rows:5 success:^(NSDictionary *responseObject) {